nre-learning/nrelabs-curriculum/lessons/lesson-26/stage2/guide.md

 ### Chapter 2 - Provision Openconfig using CLI and Netconf

-Same as normal Junos configuration, we can use CLI and Netconf to provision Openconfig.
+As with normal Junos configuration, we can use CLI and Netconf to provision Openconfig based configuration.

+#### Config using CLI
-To add an interface with OpenConfig, we apply configuration under `openconfig-interfaces:interfaces` stanza.
+For example, to add an interface with OpenConfig, we apply configuration under `openconfig-interfaces:interfaces` stanza.

 ```
 configure